VoidOne-App/VoidOne/README.md

 ---

-# 🏗️ Product Principles
+# 🧭 Engineering Principles

-The Gamer-to-Gamer Commitment defines what VoidOne stands for.

-These principles guide the engineering decisions behind the project.
+VoidOne follows a set of principles intended to keep the project technically credible as it grows.

 ### Native First

-Use native technologies and operating-system capabilities where they provide meaningful advantages in performance, integration, and maintainability.
+Prefer native technologies when they provide meaningful advantages in performance, integration, maintainability, or system control.

 ### Local First

-Prefer local storage and local processing whenever practical.
+Prefer local processing and local persistence whenever practical.

 ### Privacy by Design